attaquarks/CSToolsLab/README.md

 I fetched the recent changes from remote repository to my local branch.
 Then I created another branch "finalCode".
 Added more features like earlyStopping, increased the epochs to enhance the origial Model.
-Merged the branches "finalCode" and "master".
+Merged the branches "master" and "finalCode".
 Successfully resolved the merge conflicts in my teammates' repository.
 Pushed the final changes to remote repository.